How to Prepare for a Perfect Job Interview in Canada

 Discuss your motivations for wanting to work in Canada.

 All through your Canadian job interview, you should never mention terms like “temporary work permit” or “gap year,” because most employers are looking for someone who is committed to developing a career with the firm.
 A more appropriate response might be: “I am searching for a chance to use my professional abilities in a new setting, and I feel that Canada’s booming technology industry is the ideal match to advance my career.”
 Make it clear to the recruiting manager that you are seeking for a long-term opportunity.
+This way, you are assured of landing any recommended job of your choice.

 Take your time while speaking and think before you speak